 Two governing bodies, the Executive Committee and the Council of Representatives, are responsible for QUFA’s policy development and decision-making and meet monthly from September through June.
 Electoral units representing all Faculties and Schools at Queen’s appoint representatives of their constituency to the Council.

-QUFA has four full-time staff: an Executive Director, an Administrative Assistant, a Labour Relations Officer and a Grievance Officer, who provide information and serve as resources to the Association’s officers, committees, and membership.
+QUFA has four full-time staff: an Executive Director, an Office Administrator, a Labour Relations Officer and a Grievance Officer, who provide information and serve as resources to the Association’s officers, committees, and membership.
 Office hours are normally 8 a.m. to 5 p.m., Monday to Friday, except in July and August when the office closes on Fridays.

 - To represent the interests of academic staff in discussions and interpretations of the Collective Agreements with Queen’s Administration, via the Joint Committee to Administer the Collective Agreements (JCAA).